The University of Alberta MSc PT course-based program is offered at 3 different campuses:

 The program employs state-of-the-art video conferencing technology.
 Multiple cameras and microphones capture the activities in each class which is transmitted to the other campuses.
 Students at satellite sites watch lectures on large TV monitors in real time; instructors are able to ask questions of groups of students at satellites who are able to respond and actively participate in classes.
 All lab activities are facilitated at each site by satellite instructors, who are physiotherapists, or by local experts.

-Student Accessibility Services (SAS) serves prospective and current students at the University of Alberta whose disabilities might involve any number of conditions affecting mobility, vision, hearing, learning, and physical or mental health.
-While many services of the SAS are available or can be remotely accessed from the MScPT satellite campuses in Camrose and Calgary, the main SAS office and full range of in-person supports are located in Edmonton.
+Accessibility Resources serves prospective and current students at the University of Alberta whose disabilities might involve any number of conditions affecting mobility, vision, hearing, learning, and physical or mental health.
+While many services of Accessibility Resources are available or can be remotely accessed from the MScPT satellite campuses in Camrose and Calgary, the main Accessibility Resources office and full range of in-person supports are located in Edmonton.
 Prospective students with potential need for accommodation may wish to consider the Edmonton Campus as a first choice.

 Upon successful completion of the program students will receive a Master of Science degree in Physical Therapy from the University of Alberta and graduates will be eligible to write the Canadian Alliance of Physiotherapy Regulators entry-level proficiency exam.